jimmy-lan/jimmy-script/README.md

 This project is created solely for learning purposes.
 An anti-purpose for this project, for example, would be to create a programming language that is of high performance or is actually usable in some daily tasks.

+*I swear that I have no idea of what a laxer is, how to build a programming language, or even how to start this project before today (2021-02-20).*